crakton/alx-higher_level_programming/0x02-python-import_modules/README.md

    variables as args when calling `add` function
 1. My first toolbox!
  * Write a program that imports functions from the file `calculator_1.py`, does some Maths, and prints the result.
+2. How to make a script dynamic!**
+ * Write a program that prints the number of arguments and the list of its arguments.